Home » Cakes & Cupcakes » Easy Pineapple Cake With Cake Mix

 Cream Cheese Frosting

-• Mixing: In a large mixing bowl using electric beaters, beat the softened cream cheese and butter for 1 minute on medium speed.
+• Mixing: In a large mixing bowl using electric beaters, beat the softened cream cheese and softened butter for 1 minute on medium speed.
 Scrape down the sides.

 • Add Sugar: Sift in the powdered sugar and beat for 40 seconds on medium-high speed until well combined and whipped.